This is the updated edition of our article, last revised on 1 June 2026.

 Instead, companies need to unlock internal hidden talent, bridging the skills gap via role‑based upskilling and lifelong learning initiatives.
 That’s where HR and L&D, not procurement, become decisive players and deliver strategic impact: measurable, scalable, transformational.

 Upskilling is too often dismissed as a cost centre.
-In fact, data shows it drives measurable business returns:
+In fact, data shows it’s becoming central to how companies execute their business strategy.

 As HR and L&D keep turning into Skills Intelligence Centres, companies turn their transitional strategies into operational execution: defining which roles need upskilling, mapping against EU standards, certifying learning outcomes, integrating with HRIS/LMS systems and tracking individual and team performance.